ObjectIsAdvantag/smartproxy/Readme.md

 ```
 > git clone https://github.com/ObjectIsAdvantag/smart-proxy
+> make linux
 > dmcreate docker-smartproxy    // creates a new box
 > dminit                        // initializes the toolbox env
-> dmls                          // display your box ip address, simply replace suffix with 1 to get the address where your containers can reach your dev machine
+> dmip                          // display your box ip address, simply replace suffix with 1 to get the address where your containers can reach your dev machine
 > dibuild smart-proxy .         // builds the image
 > dimg 1                        // selects the image that has just been created as current
 > drun                          // creates and launches a new container